beekbin/simpleCNN/README.md

     nn.connect_layers()
     print(nn.get_detail())
     return nn
 ```

 # Run it
-## 1. get data
+### 1. get data
 ```bash
 cd simpleCNN
 cd data
 sh get.sh
 ```

-## 2. train the model
+### 2. train the model
 ```bash
 cd simpleCNN
 python main.py
 ```

-It is very slow.
-After the training of the forth epoch, it can get 98.50% correctness on testing set.
+Because of the convelution layer, the training process is very slow: need around 4 hours to finish one echo.
+But the result is promising: after the training of the forth epoch, it can get 98.50% correctness on testing set.
 ```console
 [2017-09-27 14:30:37.731326][test] accuracy=0.9670, avg_cost=0.1050
 [2017-09-27 16:27:47.301980][train] accuracy=0.9727, avg_cost=0.0874